Tbrown1998/Electronic-Retail-Super-Store-Analysis/README.md

 ---

 ### **Expected Outcomes**
-The expected outcome of this Project is to develop a well-structured retail sales database, generate insightful business intelligence through Power BI visualizations, and uncover key sales performance metrics—such as top-performing countries, best-selling products, revenue trends.
+The expected outcome of this Project is to develop a well-structured retail sales database, generate insightful business intelligence through Power BI visualizations.
 ---

 ## 🛠️ Technologies Stack